Admitted Claimant Frequently Asked Questions

 Do I have to return the old van to the Program?

 Yes.
-The returned van must be in good running condition, with only reasonable and normal body wear and be able to pass a Virginia state inspection.
+The returned van must be in good running condition, with only reasonable and normal body wear, and be able to pass a Virginia state inspection.
 Returned vans are sold with the proceeds returning to the Birth-Injury Fund, which pays for all claimant services.

 Housing Questions

-What housing related benefits does the Birth-Injury Program Provide?
+What housing-related benefits does the Birth-Injury Program Provide?

 The Birth-Injury authorizing legislation does not stipulate any housing benefit except when a claimant is placed in a residential facility.
 However, the Board of Directors of the Program provides a benefit as outlined in the Program Guidelines.
 Please see the current guidelines for details.

-Will the Program make accessibility related modifications to my residence?
+Will the Program make accessibility-related modifications to my residence?

 Does the Program have a housing benefit if I rent?